How to Measure Data Quality – 7 Metrics to Assess the Quality of Your Data

-If you’re running a marketing campaign, poor data quality is one of the most common causes of email bounces.
-They happen because errors, missing data or outdated data cause you to send emails to the wrong addresses.
+Digital marketing campaigns can only be successful if you’re working with a high-quality email list.
+Customer and prospect data can decay quickly, leading to poor-quality data sets and poorly performing campaigns.
+Low data quality is one of the most common causes of email bounces.
+They happen because errors, missing data, or outdated data cause you to send emails to the wrong addresses.

 6. Data storage costs

-Are your data storage costs rising while the amount of data that you actually use stays the same?
-This is another possible sign of data quality issues.
+Are your data storage costs rising while the amount of data that you use stays the same?
+This can often be an indicator of data quality issues.
 If you are storing data without using it, it could be because the data has quality problems.
-If, conversely, your storage costs decline while your data operations stay the same or grow, you’re likely improving the data quality front.
+If, conversely, your storage costs decline while your data operations stay the same or grow, you’re likely improving on the data quality front.

 7. Data time-to-value

-The most important thing is to have some kind of data quality assessment plan in place, whatever its details may be.
-For a deeper dive into data quality measurement, read our eBook: 4 Ways to Meaure Data Quality
+Your organization must have some kind of data quality assessment plan in place.
+The seven metrics we’ve discussed here offer a good starting point.
+For a deeper dive into data quality measurement, read our free eBook: 4 Ways to Meaure Data Quality